|

 Eggplants, Peppers, and Tomatoes

-Nightshades like eggplants, peppers, and tomato plants are good companion plants for asparagus.
+Nightshades like eggplants, peppers, and tomatoes all make good companion plants for asparagus.

 Nightshades are rich in solanine, known to repel the pesky asparagus beetles that feast on asparagus shoots.
 Asparagus, in turn, will deter root-knot nematodes, which attack the root systems of nightshades.